DYSONA journals work according to COPE core practices and workflows.

-Furthermore, DYSONA adopts the Good Clinical Research Practice (GCP) guidelines introduced by World Health Organization (WHO) as the road map to achieve ethical clinical scientific researches.
+Furthermore, DYSONA adopts the Good Clinical Research Practice (GCP) guidelines introduced by World Health Organization (WHO) as the road map to ethical clinical scientific research.

-(WHO) also provided the workbook for investigators in the field of tropical diseases as a part of UNDP/World Bank/WHO Special Programme for Research and Training in Tropical Diseases (TDR).
-Therefore, practices and guidelines introduced in this workbook should be taken into consideration.
+(WHO) also provided the workbook for investigators in tropical diseases as a part of UNDP/World Bank/WHO Special Programme for Research and Training in Tropical Diseases (TDR).
+Therefore, practices and guidelines introduced in this workbook should be considered.

 Quantitative polymerase chain reaction experiments (qPCR)

 All submitted qPCR manuscripts should confirm the usage MIQE: Minimum Information for Publication of Quantitative Real-Time PCR Experiments